Caparisun/Linear_Regression_Project/README.md

 ![Picture](https://github.com/Caparisun/data_mid_bootcamp_project_regression/blob/master/Pictures/sqftprice.png)

-We also used a correlation matrix to identify variables that basically mean the same things and decided to only move forward with one of the variables that were correlated to another.
+We also used a correlation matrix to identify variables that mean the same things and decided to only move forward with one of the variables that were correlated to another.

 ## Insights to the data with tableau